hpi-swa-teaching/IMAPClient/README.md

 ![](screenshots/40867038-95f11300-6601-11e8-9ce6-70933baae984.png)

+## Open
+You can open the tool with the command `ICLoginDialog open: ICFolderDialog new`

  ## Configuration
  You can customize the number of mails, which are fetched on the initial update process, and the number of mails which are loaded if you press the `Load older Mails` Button.
 Default are 100 and 10.
 Change `ICFolder>>numbersOfHeadersToFetch{AtLoaderOlderMail | AtTheBeginning}`